verrazzano/docs/content/en/docs/uninstall/backup/prerequisites.md

 - Object store region information.

+- Object store signing key.
   - A signing key, which is required to authenticate with the Amazon S3 compatible object store.
+     - This is an Access key or a Secret Key pair.
+     - Oracle provides the Access Key that is associated with your Console user login.
+     - You or your administrator generates the Customer Secret key to pair with the Access Key.
-Follow these steps to create a [Customer Secret Key](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcredentials.htm#Working2).
+  - To create a Customer Secret key, see [Customer Secret Key](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcredentials.htm#create-secret-key).

 - MySQL Operator uses OCI credentials to back up and restore MySQL data.
 Hence, OCI credentials will also be needed before configuring MySQL backup or restore.